rosopensimrt/docker-opensimrt/Readme.md

 # docker opensimrt

 This repository contains scripts for building and launching OpenSimRT with a ROS interface.
 It was based on the [CI yaml from OpenSimRT](https://github.com/mitkof6/OpenSimRT).

-It was meant to be used on Linux, however it may be possible to use other Docker for Windows or Mac, however those cases have not been thoroughly tested.
+While it was meant to be used on Linux, it may be possible to use other Docker for Windows or Mac (see below).

 To use it you need to have [docker installed](https://docs.docker.com/get-docker/).